vectorgrp/sil-kit/docs/usage/quickstart.rst

 A simple Generic Message application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We'll create a simple, self-contained VIB application that uses :doc:`Generic messages<../api/genericmessage>`
+We'll create a simple, self-contained VIB application that uses :doc:`Generic Messages<../api/genericmessage>`
 to exchange user-defined data among its participants.
 The messages are exchanged using a publish / subscribe pattern.

-To use the VIB you first have to create a valid configuration.
+To use the VIB, you first have to create a valid configuration.
 This can either
 be done by loading an existing :ref:`JSON file<sec:ibconfig-json>` or by using
 the ConfigBuilder to create one programmatically.